pburkholder/eponymous-principles/presentation.md

 also have predictive or explanatory value

-^ Consider Gall's Law in this light: It is true from lived experience and has predictive value.
+^ Consider Gall's Law in this light: It is true from lived experience and has PREDICTIVE VALUE.

 ---